SamHSoftware/Machine-Learning/multivariate-linear-regression/README.md

 # Function output 1: The file path of the image in question.
 file_path = file_selection_dialog()
 ```
-... a GUI will appear (see the image below), within which, the user should select the 2-D data set for which they wish to calculate a linear line of best fit.
+... a GUI will appear (see the image below), within which, the user should select the data set which the code is to handle.

 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/multivariate-linear-regression/img/File%20selection.PNG?raw=true" alt="file selection GUI" width="500"/>

-You can find the example data set within [this folder](https://github.com/SamHSoftware/Machine-Learning/tree/main/linear-regression/data).
-The first column of the data is considered to be the X data.
-The second column is considered to be the Y data.

-The data that you need to input must be of two columns, and must be stored within a .csv file.
+You can find the example data set within [this folder](https://github.com/SamHSoftware/Machine-Learning/blob/main/multivariate-linear-regression/data/MV_linear_regression_data.csv).
+The contents of the .csv file need to be organised in the following manner: The first column must be 'truth' values, which we eventually want to learn how to predict.
+Each successive column must contain the training data, which can be used to train our models and make predictions.
+Here is an example.
+If we wanted to predict house prices, then the house prices would go in column 1.
+If we were using 'floor space' and 'number of rooms' as predictors for house price, then the 'floor space' and 'number of rooms' data would need to reside in columns 2 and 3 respectivly.
+If you need to use more than 2 predictors, thats fine, just add each new predictor into a new column.
+The code will recognise their presence and use them for training.